Moros1138/olcPixelGameEngineC/README.md

 I also want to thank Gusgo and TarriestPython for their encouragement and help debugging and testing.

-I want to thank MaeGetzUb for his C vector implementation which made my life **SO** much easier.
+I want to thank MaGetzUb for his C vector implementation which made my life **SO** much easier.

 # License (OLC-3)